All Articles/

 Stage 3: Adult

-Adult German cockroaches are 13 to 16 millimeters long (roughly half an inch), tan to light brown, with two distinctive parallel dark stripes running from the back of the head down the pronotum.
-Both sexes have fully developed wings but rarely fly—they prefer to run, and they are remarkably fast, covering about 3 feet per second.
+Adult German cockroaches are 13 to 16 millimeters long, tan to light brown, with two distinctive parallel dark stripes running from the back of the head down the pronotum.
+Both sexes have fully developed wings but rarely fly—they prefer to run and are remarkably fast.

 Adults live for approximately 100 to 200 days.
 Females can begin producing oothecae within a week of their final molt if they have mated.
-Males are slightly smaller and more slender, with a tapered abdomen, while females have a broader, rounder abdomen, especially when carrying an ootheca.
+Males are slightly smaller and more slender, while females have a broader abdomen, especially when carrying an ootheca.

 From One Roach to Thousands: The Math Behind an Infestation